-The Lotus Tree Literary Review is an online literary journal of poetry, flash fiction, short stories, essays, interviews, book reviews and art published annually.
+The Lotus Tree Literary Review is an online literary journal of poetry, flash fiction, short stories, essays, interviews, book reviews and art published irregularly.
 All genres are welcome.

 We are looking for engaging, sophisticated, genuinely meaningful, deeply thoughtful, grippingly relevant, bold and daring writing that expands and elevates our thinking, moves us, enriches us, embraces us, entwines us, enthralls us, celebrates the beautiful in life and just generally leaves us that much better for having experienced the work.